Parth018/payments_gateway-master/README.md

 ### Key Features:

 1. Stripe Integration: Seamlessly integrate Stripe to allow users to make payments by credit/debit cards, and other supported payment methods.
 The system ensures the highest level of data security through secure tokenization of sensitive payment information.
 2. PayPal-Integration: Provide users with the option to make payments by using their PayPal accounts.
-The system securely handles the entire PayPal payment method, including authentication and transaction management.
+The system securely handles all PayPal payment methods, including authentication and transaction management.
 3. CoinPayments Integration: Support cryptocurrency payments through CoinPayments.
 Users can select from a variety of cryptocurrencies & complete transactions securely.
 4. User-Friendly Interface: The frontend, developed using React.js and Redux, offers a responsive website look & intuitive user interface.
 Real-time updates and feedback on the payment provide a seamless payment experience.
 5. Transaction-Management Module: Efficiently manage each transaction, including order processing with payment verification, and error handling.
 The system ensures reliability and integrity throughout the payment process.